 5. The Myth: St. Patrick’s Color is green

-If you could travel in time and bring St. Patrick to the present day he’d probably be so proud that millions of people around the globe choose to celebrate his legacy by sporting his trademark colour, wearing green “kiss me I’m Irish” t-shirts and dying their terrible, terrible beer a healthy emerald.
+If you could travel in time and bring St. Patrick to the present day he’d probably be so proud that millions of people around the globe choose to celebrate his legacy by sporting his trademark colour, wearing green “kiss me I’m Irish” t-shirts and dyeing their terrible, terrible beer a healthy emerald.

 If you brought him to modern times (after he was done screaming and trying to burn you as a witch) he’d probably wonder why the hell everyone was wearing green.